sverweij/dependency-cruiser/doc/rules-tutorial.md

 - You change the `not-to-core-http` to only generate errors for paths _outside_ node_modules.
-- You add a new rule for node_modules, that just generate a warning.
+- You add a new rule for node_modules, that generates only a warning.
 You'll still see it in the build logs, but you can go on developing for the time being.